rahulsinghh4/RAG/README.md

 Some features:

-- Large 560,300 paper vectorized dataset available for context (with the option to increase to 1.7 million by upgrading the Vector DB)
+- 560,300 Physics Paper vectorized dataset available for context (with the option to increase to 1.7 million by upgrading the Vector DB)
 - Multi-thread JSON data parsing and vectorizing
 - Fast answers using real-time text streaming from Vercel AI